 To inhibit fibrosis, therapy is targeted to reduce proteinuria and tubular injury.
 Drugs that help achieve this include angiotensin-converting enzyme inhibitors and angiotensin 2 receptor blockers.

 There is no specific therapy, and the prognosis is not good.
-Angiotensin-converting enzyme inhibitors can retard the disease progression.
-This usually requires a dialysis and renal transplantation as there is a propensity to end-stage renal disease.
+Angiotensin-converting enzyme inhibitors can retard disease progression.
+This usually requires dialysis and renal transplantation as there is a propensity for end-stage renal disease.

 Overall, the prognosis of children with GN is generally good as almost all cases of epidemic post-infectious GN often progresses to a complete recovery.
 Patients with focal GN have a better prognosis than those with diffuse proliferative GN, who tend to have a more serious disease.
 However, some children may develop end-stage renal disease.
 The mortality of acute glomerulonephritis ranges from 0-7%.
 Sporadic cases are associated with a higher rate of chronic disease and the development of end-stage renal disease.